Arizona New Construction

 • Out-of-square openings affecting doors and windows

-• Poor nail patterns
+• Poor nail patterns and bowed or twisted studs

 • Load paths improperly transferred